In the firing line: Why first line managers are vital in retaining your teams

 First line manager training

-If you’d like to find out about The Oxford Group’s First Line Manager training offer and ways you can improve your own line management training and delivery, view our First Line Manager programme or get in touch with us to discuss how we can help address your individual challenges and opportunities.
+If you’d like to find out about The Oxford Group’s First Line Manager training offer and ways you can improve your own line management training and delivery, view our Impact: High intensity toolkit for managers or get in touch with us to discuss how we can help address your individual challenges and opportunities.